Reports to: Director of Programming

-- Maintain and update relevant databases (primarily in Airtable) including pitches, programs, presenter demographics and subject diversity, partner organizations, books sales and signings, budgets, logistics, student registration, etc.
+- Maintain and update relevant databases, including pitches, programs, presenter demographics and subject diversity, partner organizations, books sales and signings, budgets, logistics, etc.

-- Train and supervise Program Intern(s) and Fellows as needed.
+- Train and supervise Program Assistant and Program Intern(s) as needed.

 - Wide ranging interest in arts, culture, politics, social issues, science and technology.

-- A professional demeanor and excellent written and verbal communication skills.
+- Professional demeanor, excellent written and verbal communication skills

 - Desire to establish strong working relationships and work effectively with others inside and outside the organization.